julianeon/forumts/README.md

 This is a forum created with TypeScript and React, in the early stages of development.

-You can create posts and comments, and view them in the app.
+You can create posts and comments which persist, and view them in the UI.

 ## How To Run